Danny Cullen: Inter-county

 Cullen made his debut for Donegal at the age of 16.
 He has also captained his county.

 He was part of a delegation to Croke Park who staged a sit-in as part of their effort to free Donegal manager Eamonn Campbell from suspension for the 2009 Lory Meagher Cup final against Tyrone.

 Cullen won the 2013 Nicky Rackard Cup with Donegal, playing in the final against Roscommon and scoring three points.

 He played for Donegal during the 2018 National Hurling League, when the county recorded their first competitive victories over Derry and Down.
 He later cited the Down victory as important to him, since Down versus Tipperary in the 1997 All-Ireland Senior Hurling Championship semi-final was the first hurling match he attended at Croke Park.
 Donegal also defeated Armagh in the closing game of that league campaign.
 They went on to win the 2018 Nicky Rackard Cup.

 Cullen featured in the 2016 Champions 15.
 He was also a Champions 15 nominee in 2019.
 He was named on the 2020 Champions 15 team and also received the Nicky Rackard Hurler of the Year following Donegal's earlier victory in the 2020 Nicky Rackard Cup Final.
 He scored three points in the final.

 By the end of 2022, Cullen had made 153 appearances for Donegal (more than any other panel member), with Seán McVeigh — who retired that year — in second place, ending on 129 appearances.

+Cullen was named on the 2023 Champion 15 Team of the Year.